With cloudless skies overhead and a feeling of excitement on the ground, Fordham’s Class of 2012 arrived at its new home on Sunday Aug. 31.

 Minority enrollment climbed to 31 percent, up from 26 percent in last year’s freshman class.
 Specifically, Asian students rose from 9 to 11 percent, and Hispanics, who comprise Fordham’s largest minority group, increased from 12 to 15 percent.

-The average SAT score for this year’s class rose to 1228, up slightly from 1224 last year.
+The average SAT score for this year’s class jumped to 1228, up slightly from 1224 last year.
+Of those students whose high schools ranked their class, 76 percent were in the top quarter and 38 percent fell within the top 10 percent.

-At the Lincoln Center campus, Fordham upperclassmen descended upon cars that pulled up to McMahon Hall.
-Volunteers serenaded their incoming classmates and helped them get settled in their rooms.
-Afterward, new students and their parents mingled at a reception on Robert Moses Plaza.
+At the Lincoln Center campus, Fordham upperclassmen descended upon cars that pulled up to McMahon Hall on West 60th Street.
+Student volunteers serenaded their incoming classmates and helped them get settled in their respective rooms.
+Afterward, the new students and their parents mingled at a reception on Robert Moses Plaza.

 Vanessa Camacho, a Staten Island native who plans to major in international political economy, used the time to make new friends.
 She said she was familiar with Fordham from high school swimming competitions held at Rose Hill.